Manhunt for Brown University shooter renewed after police release detained man

 Follow topic:

-PROVIDENCE, Rhode Island, Dec 15 - Police officers were going door-to-door on Monday seeking footage from home surveillance cameras as investigators renewed a manhunt for the gunman who killed two students and injured seven more in a classroom at Brown University, after releasing a man who had been held on Sunday as a "person of interest."
+PROVIDENCE, Rhode Island - Police officers were going door-to-door on Dec 15 seeking footage from home surveillance cameras as investigators renewed a manhunt for the gunman who killed two students and injured seven more in a classroom at Brown University, after releasing a man who had been held on Dec 14 as a “person of interest”.

 Providence remained on edge, though officials said there were no credible threats to the community and that they would not reimpose a shelter-in-place order for the campus and the surrounding area that had been lifted earlier.

-One family left to stay with friends in another town, while a first-floor tenant was so frightened that she asked her landlord to let her spend time on the second floor, neighbors said.
+One family left to stay with friends in another town, while a first-floor tenant was so frightened that she asked her landlord to let her spend time on the second floor, neighbours said.

 Providence Mayor Brett Smiley’s home, less than a block from the site of the shooting, served as ground zero for officials to gather over the weekend.